bemoty/instagram-following-network/README.md

 yarn start create <username>
 ```

 The program will then scrape all your followings and save them in the `import.json` file.
 The first time you do this, the application will ask you to log in, as it otherwise cannot retrieve the following count.
-Log in and re-run the app.
+Accept essential cookies, log in and re-run the app.

 You might also want to manually inspect to `import.json` file to remove any users that you do not want to scrape.